Current FY deadlines can be found here. Information on Taft-eligibility can be found here.

 For detailed instructions on submitting your application, please click Application Instructions.

 For instructions on how to create a PDF, please click: How to Create a PDF.
 Note: the system only allows you to upload a single PDF document.

 *NOTE: Award announcements are sent by email, from a central source, listed as web.centralATuc.edu.

 Applications for Taft Graduate Summer Fellowships are accepted during the second semester.
 Please consult the application deadline page for this year's deadlines.
 Eligibility is limited to the award cycle prior to the proposed research.

 Once the applicant has submitted their application, an email notifying the graduate program director is automatically generated by the electronic submissions system.
 The graduate program director should then provide intradepartmental review and upload any supporting documents at that time.
 If a thesis committee has been constituted, the graduate student should notify his/her committee chair regarding the travel application, and the committee chair should then be in contact with the graduate program director regarding departmental authorization for travel.

 You are required to obtain travel authorization prior to any research travel.
 The Student Travel Authorization Form (STAF) can be found by following the "Forms" link under "Applying to Taft" or simply by clicking STAF here, above, or below.
 The Taft Faculty Chair or your departmental advisor may provide the signature of authorizing travel.

-If awarded a Graduate Summer Fellowship, you must contact Teresa Hamrick in order to receive the distribution.
-Your notice should include the relevant information, e.g. when the project will begin and end.
+If awarded a Graduate Summer Fellowship, you must contact your department's business administrator, providing the award letter and request for monies.
+Your notice should include the relevant information, e.g. when the project will begin and end and project title.
 The monies will be distributed to your student account and, provided there is no outstanding balance, you will receive a refund check from the University of Cincinnati.